Aniridia is a rare condition where the iris (the coloured part of your eye) has not formed properly, so it may be missing or underdeveloped.

 Glaucoma is an eye condition where your optic nerve is damaged by the pressure of fluid inside your eye.
 Glaucoma in people with aniridia can develop in late childhood, adolescence, or early adulthood.
 Treatment for glaucoma can be given to lower eye pressure and to prevent damage to the optic nerve and to protect sight.

 Keratopathy simply means an unhealthy cornea.
 Signs of keratopathy can start anytime from childhood onwards but tends to occur more as people move into adulthood and middle age.
 Keratopathy usually starts as a ring of clouding around the edge of the cornea, but if it progresses into the centre of the cornea then vision can become hazy or blurry.
 Keratopathy can make the eye feel dry and uncomfortable, and lubricating eye drops may help with this.

-Unfortunately, there is no treatment to cure aniridia at the moment.
+Unfortunately, there is currently no treatment to cure aniridia.